 Ask my husband or me how we’re doing these days, and you’re likely to get an answer along the lines of “we’re busy.”
 We’re trying to juggle the tasks of parenting two little girls while we’re both in school plus volunteering and working part-time.
+It’s not easy.

 In the midst of all that busyness, I’ve come to realize that we need to be as deliberate about building our marriage relationship as we are about building our careers.
 When one of us is out most nights of the week, it can be hard to find time to spend together, yet that is critical for our relationship.

 Chapman talks about the importance of revealing ourselves to our spouses and of letting our spouses know what we feel (rather than making them guess about why we are upset).
-I’ve come to realize that I’m not very good at doing that but when I do take the risk to share my thoughts and emotions with my husband, I feel much closer to him.
+I’ve come to realize that I’m not very good at doing that.
+When I do take the risk to share my thoughts and emotions with my husband, I feel much closer to him.
 Being busy is a good way to avoid communication, so we need to be deliberate about finding time just to talk with each other.

 I heartily agree that “whether you are a young couple just starting out or you’ve just celebrated your 50th wedding anniversary, your marriage is sure to benefit from the timeless wisdom contained in this beautifully designed two-color gift book.”